QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

         \right\},

-differentiate naively with respect to :math:`y`,  and then  evaluate at the optimum
+differentiate naively with respect to :math:`y`,  and then  evaluate at the optimum.

-Section 12.1 of `EDTC <http://johnstachurski.net/edtc.html>`_ contains full proofs of these results, and closely related discussions can be found in many other texts
+Section 12.1 of `EDTC <http://johnstachurski.net/edtc.html>`_ contains full proofs of these results, and closely related discussions can be found in many other texts.

 Differentiability of the value function and interiority of the optimal policy